 As many management plans, cost management plan is also part of the project management plan which helps to meet the project goals and objectives as a whole.

-There are 6 items that should be included in Cost Management Plan.
+There are 6 items that should be included in the Cost Management Plan.

-- Units of measure: You will estimate costs based on the amount you need from a material.
+You will estimate costs based on the amount you need from a material.
 And these units might change depending on the country or project.
 For instance, in US or UK, generally, inches are used for length or foot-square is used for the area of a space.
 However, in European countries, meters are used for length and meter square is used for the area of a space.
-Since units of measure is a critical aspect to determine and estimate the cost, it must be included in the cost management plan.
+Since units of measure is a critical aspect to determine and estimate the cost, it must be included in the plan.